conradakunga/Blog/_posts/2020-05-28-joining-strings-part-1.md

 The magic number appears to be 4 strings.
 Anything more will result in the second behaviour.

-In other words, the compiler works very hard to optimize what was traditionally poorly performing code.
+In other words, the compiler works very hard to optimize what was originally poorly performant code.

 The compiler also has some additional optimizations.